jarreedd/JARWIL102_FTC2301_ftcNwabisaGroup_JarreedWilliams_DWA18/README.md

 ### User Stories

-✅Project is deployed to a custom Netlify URL
+✅ Project is deployed to a custom Netlify URL

-- All views in the app display correctly on the smallest mobile device available, “iPhone SE”.
+✅ All views in the app display correctly on the smallest mobile device available, “iPhone SE”.
 This can be emulated in Chrome Dev tools.

 ✅ All favicon information has been created an added correctly via https://realfavicongenerator.net/ (you are welcome to use any free PNG image you find on https://www.flaticon.com/)